-Back in March, Aspen has the privilege to speak with one of the leading voices in addressing workplace bullying and incivility.
+Last year, Aspen had the privilege to speak with one of the leading voices in addressing workplace bullying and incivility.
 Workplace bullying and incivility can lead to stress, dissatisfaction, and even burnout.
-Now, Dr. Renee Thompson shares her expert insights on now new nurses can avoid burnout.
+Now, Dr. Renee Thompson shares her expert insights on how nurses can avoid burnout.

 Nurses are the common denominator from beginning to end of life.
 They are the glue that closes the loop on the circle of life.